oist/ecsu-cnru-pce-simulation/README.md

    - `alternate_sides False`: by default agents are placed on opposite side of the 1-d space across trials in a fixed arrangemnt: the first agent (GREEN in visualizations) always faced outwards, whereas the second (BLUE) always faces inwards.
    - `objects_facing_agents True`: by default the 2 object are positioned facing their respective agents: one outside the environment facing the first agent (GREEN) and one inside facing the second agent (BLUE).

-In addition it is important to mention that currently, in each trial, **agents and objects are positioned randomly** (uniformally) within the environment (e.g., first agent positioned at 3 o'clock and the second at 6 o'clock).
+In addition, it is important to mention that currently, in each trial, **agents and objects are positioned randomly** (uniformally) within the environment (e.g., first agent positioned at 3 o'clock and the second at 6 o'clock).
 Also keep in mind that those positions are determined by a fixed `seed 0` and are identical for all agents and all generations.
 This seed cannot be changed when running the experiment (with `pce.main`), but can be modified when rerunning the experiment (with `pce.run_from_dir`) to ensure robustness of results (see `--random_seed` below).

 ### Console Output